 Lately I have been growing a golden yellow zucchini along with the regular green ones.
 There are so many that it’s fun to pick some of those excess zucchini blossoms and fry them up as well.
 I was able to sample the cooked blossoms many different ways, when I travelled for a month in Italy a few years back.

 Some people like to salt the zucchini to let it draw out the extra moisture, but I’m always too impatient and I just grate it all and squeeze between my clean hands to remove the bulk of the moisture.

-2. Grate the onion and the garlic clove, the zucchini and the cheese
+- 2. Grate the onion and the garlic clove

-6. Drop 1/4 cup of batter into the hot oil, press the fritter down flat and cook it for 4 to 5 minutes until it is lightly browned.
+- In a large frying pan heat the oil on medium to high heat and drop a 1/4 cup of batter into the hot oil.
+Flatten the fritter with the back of a spoon and cook it for 4 to 5 minutes and lightly browned.

-7. Flip the fritters over, and top the cooked side with cheese.
-Cook them for 2 or 3 more minutes, until the cheese is slightly melted and the zucchini is cooked.
+- With a spatula flip the fritter over, cover the top with cheese and cook the fritter for 2 or 3 minutes more until the cheese is slightly melted and the zucchini's cooked.

 - Eat the fritters while still warm.